Amangondaliya555/Amangondaliya555/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also like writing a blogs - you can find my articles on my website at [amangondaliya555](https://amangondaliya555.github.io/) as well as on [Medium](https://medium.com//@amangondaliya555).
+Apart from coding, I also like writing blogs - you can find my articles on my website at [amangondaliya555](https://amangondaliya555.github.io/) as well as on [Medium](https://medium.com//@amangondaliya555).
 I am also enthusiastic about photography.
 You can find some beautiful shots at my instagram page [rioflotante](https://www.instagram.com/rioflotante/).
 <!-- add coding profiles and ML profiles above.-->

 ## 🔧 Technologies & Tools